A remark on Gatheral's 'most-likely path approximation' of implied volatility: Gatheral's most-likely path approximation

-where $\osigma_{K,T}(t)$ is a function that is yet to be specified and $\Gamma_\BS$ denotes the Black-Scholes Gamma.
+where $\osigma_{K,T}(t)$ is a function that is yet to be specified, $\Gamma_\BS$ denotes the Black-Scholes Gamma and expectations are always taken to be under the risk-neutral pricing measure.
 Let us emphasize that \eqref{Eq:imp_vol_exact} is an exact formula, and that it is the second part of the method where the approximation happens: Gatheral argues that the density \eqref{Eq:Radon_nikodym} is concentrated (as a function of $(t,S)$) close to a narrow ridge connecting today's stock price $S_0$ to the strike price $K$ at time $T$, and claims that a good approximation to \eqref{Eq:imp_vol_exact} is to evaluate it as if the density was \emph{entirely concentrated} on this ridge\footnote{See \citet[Page~29ff]{Gatheral2006} for details.}.
-Adopting the terminology of \citet{Gatheral2009} we call this ridge the most-likely path and the described approximation method the most-likely path approximation.\\
+In the terminology of Gatheral this ridge is called the most-likely path and the described approximation method the most-likely path approximation.
+Extensions of the representation \eqref{Eq:Radon_nikodym} have been proposed e.g. by \citet{Guyon2013} for implied correlations.\\

 In this note we will only be concerned with the first part of Gatheral's method, i.e. the derivation of the exact equation \eqref{Eq:imp_vol_exact}, and in particular the definition of the yet unknown function $\osigma_{K,T}(t)$. \citet{Gatheral2006} defines on page 27 first the `Black-Scholes forward implied variance' $v_{K,T}(t)$ by